The Key Error exception in Python is an exception that most programmers encounter especially when they are getting started with Python dictionaries.

 print('The capital of France is unknown')

-So, do we really need to specify the exception type?
+So, do we need to specify the exception type?

-It can be very handy if the try code block could raise multiple types of exceptions and we want to handle each type differently.
+It can be handy if the try block could raise multiple types of exceptions and we want to handle each exception differently.